katielkrieger/bookshelf-app/Solo Project.md

 6. Add description of what app does on the home screen.
 7. Troubleshoot the extra rows on the "new" pages after search.
 8. Make landing page image reduced size - takes a while to load.
+9. Flash messages are acting strangely.
+10. Book covers too wide when screen is small.

 ## Basic features